ifiokjr/monochange/readme.md

 ## Note

-⚠️ This liibrary is currently not useable.
-I'm building in public and the discovering the API in daily coding sessions.
-If you have any suggestions please create a discussion.
+⚠️ This library is not useable.
+I'm still discovering the API as I build.

 ## Motivation